LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_03_teamcity/README.md

 3. On the "License Agreement" page, scroll to the bottom of the page, select the checkbox next to **Accept license agreement**.
 Select **Continue**.
 4. On the "Create Administrator Account" page, select a username and password for your admin account and select **Create Account**.

-TODO: Increase the size of the disk for the server.
-TODO: Add an agent to the cloudformation template.
-TODO: Update the other cloudformation templates to increase the size of the default volume.
-TODO: Install the tools (zip, python, aws cli) on the agent.
-TODO: Connect the agent in the server configuration.

 ### 4. Create the pipeline
 ### 5. Run the pipeline